 Some devices, such as an IPTV, cannot function behind the modem router's network address translation (NAT) service or firewall.
-Based on what your Internet service provider (ISP) requires, for the device to connect to the ISP's network directly, you can enable the bridge between the device and the modem router's Internet port or add new VLAN tag groups to the bridge.
+Based on what your Internet service provider (ISP) requires, for the device to connect to the ISP's network directly, you can enable the bridge between the device and the modem router's IPTV virtual interface.
+In bridge mode, by default, the LAN 4 port on the back panel of the modem router is bound to the IPTV virtual interface.